- Jems Research Review Column

 Note: Members of universities may be required to complete their own specific ethics or human subjects research training, such as the CITI IRB training.
 If your university requires this, you may have free institutional access.
-If your institution participates, the registration process will list your universities name in the drop down menu.
+If your institution participates, the registration process will list your university's name in the drop-down menu.
 Independent access is possible, the current fee is $100US.
 For more information about CITI IRB training visit UCLA's CITI training site.
 CITI offers many courses, but the Human Subjects Research (HSR) is generally the one needed for new researchers.

 Independent IRB agencies

 Institutional Review Boards (IRB) are ethics review committees that approve research on human subjects.
 IRBs are usually found inside Universities and Hospitals.
-Because EMS agencies may not have an affiliation with a university or hospital, an independent IRB may be the best options.
+Because EMS agencies may not have an affiliation with a university or hospital, an independent IRB may be the best option.
 Two resources to consult are: